TheDrHobo/thedrhobo.github.io/_posts/2025-11-06-top-10-video-games.md

 **Developer:** LucasArts
 **Year:** 1998

 Tim Schafer's masterpiece - a film noir detective story set in the Land of the Dead with Mexican Day of the Dead aesthetics and Art Deco design.
 It shouldn't work, but it's one of gaming's most original and memorable experiences.
 Manny Calavera's four-year journey through the underworld is genuinely gripping, filled with conspiracy, romance, and betrayal.
 The writing is razor-sharp, the characters unforgettable, and the world-building is immaculate.
 Whilst the puzzles were sometimes obtuse the atmosphere, story, and sheer creativity made it essential.
-It was criminally underappreciated at launch, but history has rightfully recognized it as one of the greatest adventure games ever made.
+It was criminally underappreciated at launch, but history has rightfully recognised it as one of the greatest adventure games ever made.

 <details>
 <summary><strong>🎮 Favorite Moment</strong></summary>